firefly-iii/docs/new-docs/about-firefly-iii/security.md

 ## Storage

-Firefly III stores encrypted versions of all uploaded attachments in the `/storage/upload` directory.
-To prevent data loss make sure you have a copy of the `APP_KEY` environment variable.
-Users who have access to the file system and access to the `APP_KEY` environment variable will be able to decrypt uploaded attachments for all users.
+Firefly III stores all uploaded attachments unencrypted in the `/storage/upload` directory.
+Users who have access to the file system will be able to get uploaded attachments for all users.

 ## Encryption

-Other than the attachments (see above) no other encryption of data-at-rest is used.
+No encryption of data-at-rest is used.
 Use your operating system's disk encryption features for further protection of data-at-rest.
 For data-in-transit, see TLS below.

 A public/private keypair is generated to be used for the signing of API keys (Personal Access Tokens and OAuth Clients).
 This keypair is stored under `/storage` and has no further protection.